d-diaz/lidar_plot_registration/docs/functional_specification.md

 4. The user executes the next Jupyter Notebook cell, which calls a function that checks if the tree list (and lidar point cloud) is formatted correctly, returning an appropriate error message if not.
 If the input data are formatted correcly, the cell returns an  interactive graphic showing the 3D model of the tree list, optionally overlaid with a lidar point cloud.
 5. The user grabs, rotates, etc. the 3D graphic to visually inspect the plot.

-### Co-registering a Tree List with a Lidar Point Cloud
+### D. Co-registering a Tree List with a Lidar Point Cloud
 **Objective:** The user wants to estimate the location of a field-measured tree list within a lidar point cloud covering the same area.

 **Interactions:**